 A freelance business needs to employ all the various white-hat digital marketing measures to attract eyeballs to your website and brand.
 Unsure where to begin?
 Here are some ways to come up with a stellar marketing initiative:

-- Use search engine optimisation (SEO) to climb to the top of the search engine results page (SERP).
+- Use search engine optimization (SEO) to climb to the top of the search engine results page (SERP).

 - Become an authority with blog post writing on your website on subjects relevant to your niche.

-- Utilise social media to your advantage by being actively present.
+- Utilize social media to your advantage by being actively present.